 - 1. Support the diverse physical therapy healthcare needs of California communities through employment as physical therapist assistants working under the supervision of physical therapists. - a.
-Employment rate will be at least 90% averaged over 2 years. - b.
-Employers rate graduates as "well prepared, highly prepared" for contemporary practice. - 2.
+The employment rate will be at least 90% averaged over two (2) years based on students who passed the NPTE-PTA. - b.
+85% of employers will rate graduates as "well prepared to highly prepared" for contemporary practice. - 2.
 Prepare entry-level competent physical therapist assistants as evidenced by successful completion of the National Physical Therapy Exam and qualification for state licensure. - a.
-Ultimate licensure pass rate will be at least 85% averaged over 2 years. - b.
+Ultimate licensure pass rate will be at least 85% averaged over two (2) years. - b.
 The mean performance of the graduating class will be at or above the national mean for each area in the FSBPT Content Report. - 3.
-Collaborate with clinical sites to support the clinical instructors and provide educational opportunities for the instructors to develop skills to enhance the clinical education experience for the instructor and the student. - a.
-Offer CEU class for clinical instructors. - b.
+Collaborate with clinical sites to support the clinical instructors and provide educational opportunities for the instructors to develop skills to enhance the clinical education experience for the instructor and student. - a.
+Offer CEU class for clinical instructors.
+(1/year) - b.
 Offer CI credentialing class working towards 25% CI credentialing. - c.
 Sponsor Annual CI luncheon. - 4.
 Provide a non-threatening environment that is mindful of individual differences, free from discrimination, and respectful of people's rights and dignity. - a.
-Graduation rate will be at least 60% averaged over 2 years. - b.
-Students will positively rate their experience at IOT (90%).
+Graduation rate will be at least 60% averaged over two (2) years. - b.
+Students will positively rate at satisfied or above their experience at IOT (90%).